iotaledger/susee-streams-poc/README.md

   <br><br>
   The *Management Console* uses the seed to derive seeds for each managed channel.
-  The channel seed is derived from the main seed, stored in the wallet file, and a seed-derivation-phrase, stored in the the local SQLite3 database file.<br>
+  The channel seed is derived from the main seed, stored in the wallet file, and a seed-derivation-phrase, stored in the local SQLite3 database file.<br>

   *ESP32 Sensor*<br>
   Currently a dummy wallet providing a static seed phrase is used.
 For production purposes this needs to be